top of page

 Søren Kierkegaard

 It is our assessment of our benefits or utility that has wild volatility.
 The essence of our wild volatility is what behavioral psychologists and behavioral economists call a “failure of invariance.”
 A failure of invariance is a term with a rich history.
-Nobel laureate Daniel Kahneman suggests a human failure of invariance is at the core of why individual rationality is both situationally and individually variant. [xi] So, not only will any two people have different perspectives on their rationality, but the same person will also vary in their definition of rationality across different but apparently identical situations.
+Nobel laureate Daniel Kahneman suggests a human failure of invariance is at the core of why individual rationality is both situationally and individually variant. [xi] So, not only will any two people have different perspectives on their rationality, but the same person will also vary in their definition of rationality across different but seemingly identical situations.
 A failure of invariance challenges the traditional concept of rationality as a single point.
 The new definition of rationality indicates that it is user-defined and based on varying situations and individuals. [xii] F.A.
 Hayek, the economist and Nobel Laureate, suggests the way people utilize knowledge is the most basic problem of a rational economic order.
 Hayek said: "It is a problem of the utilization of knowledge not given to anyone in its totality."

 For a deeper dive: Please see the article How behavioral economics redefined rationality